mautic/mautic-documentation/pages/01.Home/01.Overview of Mautic/docs.en.md

 - [Reports][reports]: A tool to measure the effectiveness of your marketing Campaigns, Emails, Forms, or page hits.
 Reports also let you troubleshoot or workaround areas of improvement to enhance your marketing strategy.

-- [Points][points]: A score that is an indicator of progress for a contact or customer.
-Points are a way for marketers to measure which of their contacts are the most engaged based on their interactions and behavior.
+- [Points][points]: A score that is an indicator of progress for a Contact or customer.
+Points are a way for marketers to measure which of their Contacts are the most engaged based on their interactions and behavior.

 - [Stages][stages]: A customizable feature that enables you to keep a track of where your contacts are in their marketing/sales journey.